lomenzel/nix-luanti/README.md

 1. The contents of the `/generated/contentDB.json` file are derived from data scraped from the Luanti ContentDB.
 These contents may be subject to separate licenses as specified by their original authors.

-2. The files `src/texturepacks_load.patch` `src/csm_env_var.patch` and `src/textures_env_var.patch` contain code derived from the Luanti project, which is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1).
+2. The Patch files in src/packages/luanti-with-packages/ contain code derived from the Luanti project, which is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1).
 These patch files are themselves licensed under the same LGPL-2.1 terms.